miladashrafi/Apex.RuleGrid/readme.md

-# RuleEngine Project
+# RuleGrid

 ## Overview

-The RuleEngine project is a .NET 8 application designed to manage and apply business rules stored in MongoDB.
+The RuleGrid project is a .NET 8 **Excel-Based** application designed to manage and apply business rules stored in MongoDB.
 It provides functionality to upload rule sets from Excel files, convert them to JSON, and store them in a MongoDB database.
 Additionally, it allows applying these rules to a set of objects.

 ## Features